 Loyola Village 417 B

 I’m a Los Angeles-born scholar and educator.
 As the child of Central American immigrants, I was inspired at an early age by my parents’ struggles and triumphs.
-My academic and advocacy work have focused on Latin American and Latino issues as a result: among other endeavors, I have been active in the movement to close the School of the Americas, tutored the children of immigrants, and worked with immigration attorneys both in LA and the Bay Area.
-My research interests include health care, education, the US-Mexico border and US foreign policy, issues I have been fortunate to study in San Salvador, El Salvador and Córdoba, Argentina.
-I hold degrees in Latin American and International Studies and a Masters in Migration Studies from the University of San Francisco.
+My research interests include health care, education, the US-Mexico border and US foreign policy.
+I have my Bachelors in International Studies and a Masters in Migration Studies from the University of San Francisco.
+Currently, I work for KIND, a non-profit that helps unaccompanied minors find free legal representation.

 Jean Pierre (Ubu) Ndagijimana